marcopernpruner/eudi-wallet-it-docs/docs/en/remote-flow.rst

 --------------------------------------

 Be the flow Same Device or Cross Device, the user-agent needs to check the session status to the endpoint made available by Relying Party (status endpoint).
-This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode, then the user-agent checks the status with a polling strategy in seconds or a push strategy (eg: web socket).
+This check MAY be implemented in the form of JavaScript code, within the page that shows the QRCode or the href button pointing to the request URL.
+The JavaScript code makes the user-agent check the status endpoint using a polling strategy in seconds or a push strategy (eg: web socket).

-This means that whatever Device Flow is detected by the Relying Party (eg: by inspecting the user-agent), the page using the JavaScript code inspecting the status endpoint is always returned to the user-agent.
+Whatever Device Flow is detected by the Relying Party (eg: by inspecting the user-agent), the page using the JavaScript code inspecting the status endpoint is always returned to the user-agent.

 In the Cross Device Flow the html page that checks the status endpoint also contains the QR Code.
 Using the Same Device Flow, the page that checks the status endpoint contains an ``href`` button or `http-equiv` meta header parameter, redirecting to the URL defined at the section "Authorization Request Details".

-Since the QRcode page and the status endpoint are implemented by the Relying Party, it is under the Relying Party responsability the implementation details of this solution, because this is related to the Relying Party's internal API.
+Since the html page and the status endpoint are implemented by the Relying Party, it is under the Relying Party responsability the implementation details of this solution, because this is related to the Relying Party's internal API.
 However, the text below describes an implementation example.